Cealrglario/DisasterReliefProject_OOP_Demo/README.md

 ## The Disaster Relief System
 << A demonstration of knowledge in object oriented programming, PostgreSQL, and test driven development. >>

 This repository is for the final project of my university object oriented programming course.
-This final project consisted of a large design problem requiring the development - from scratch - of a "disaster relief system" coded in Java, that allowed users (in theory, medical staff) to input, modify, remove, and view information pertaining to victims of a disaster, where they are sheltered, personal information, etc.
+This final project consisted of a large design problem requiring the development - from scratch - of a "disaster relief system" coded in Java, that allowed users (in theory, medical staff) to input, modify, remove, and view information stored in a database pertaining to victims of a disaster, where they are sheltered, personal information, etc.

-Development began with the writing of unit tests for each class that was planned to be implemented.
+Development began with the writing of unit tests for each class - totalling over 120 unit tests - that were planned to be implemented.
 Unit tests were ran using JUnit, and concrete code was written based on these unit tests.
 A process of test, code, refactor, repeat was followed where unit tests could be ran (which was in most cases, other than in the simplest of functionalities).

 Information handling - pertaining to disaster victim information, inquiries, shelter information, etc. - was all sent to and received from an actual database handled using PostgreSQL.
 Java-PostgreSQL "bridging" was done using JDBC with classes that specifically handled database communication and modification - so called "Access" classes.